HarvardHack/BIOCONDUCTOR/README.md

  "ExpressionSet"

  Q 3.3.2
- geneExpression will be the assayData, sampleInfo will be the phenoData, and expressionAnnotation will be the featureData
+"geneExpression will be the assayData, sampleInfo will be the phenoData, and expressionAnnotation will be the featureData"

  Q 3.3.3
  pd = AnnotatedDataFrame(sampleInfo)